TOP DOWN MIXING

 TOP-DOWN MIXING SECRET TIP

 In order to recognize necessary changes or superimpositions of frequencies and instruments that can hide each other even more efficiently, we recommend the following procedure:

 Grab one Analyzer in which you can isolate a certain frequency band, ideally you can in the analyzer as well Middle and side signal listen separately.

 If these options are not available to you, a simple multiband compressor is sufficient.

 But be careful: set this so that no processing takes place here in the form of compression.
 Now you have at least 3 or more tapes that you can listen to or listen to separately from each other.

 If you now solo the middle signal or side signal, you can use the frequency band isolation to listen to individual sections of your song and compare them with your reference and, if necessary, make the necessary changes in individual group or instrument tracks.
 A simple example of this is the bass range, which we can freely define from 20 Hz to 100 Hz.

-If you switch this area solo and listen to the side signal, you can quickly determine whether your bassline or other instruments leave bass components in the side signal, which the "mono middle" could no longer be differentiated enough.
+If you solo this area and listen to the side signal, you can quickly determine whether your bassline or other instruments are leaving bass components in the side signal, which the "mono middle" could no longer show in a sufficiently differentiable way.

 Conversely, if you listen to the middle signal separately, you can also determine here whether instruments or vocals are playing too much in the low-end area and thus perhaps masking overtones of your baseline or kick drum and robbing this area of energy.